OptimalDesignLab/Kona/README.md

 also useful for developing new optimization algorithms for PDE-governed optimization.

-Please refer to the code documentation, API reference and use examples on [ReadTheDocs](http://kona.readthedocs.org) for more details on Kona's parallel-agnostic implementation and linear algebra abstraction.
+Please refer to the API reference and use examples in the [documentation](http://kona.readthedocs.org) for more details on Kona's parallel-agnostic implementation and linear algebra abstraction.

 ## Who is developing it?